If you want to know what TUDCA is, how it works, and all the unique health benefits it has to offer, then you want to read this article.

 Low Insulin sensitivity, also called Insulin Resistance, can lead to obesity and eventually Diabetes.

-In vitro, TUDCA has been shown to restore normal glucose metabolism and improve insulin sensitivity.
+In vitro (cell in a petri dish), TUDCA has been shown to restore normal glucose metabolism and improve insulin sensitivity.

 Alcohol is one of the most widely used psychoactive substances on the planet.

-Although we tend to blame alcohol itself for that horrible feeling of weakness and nausea we feel the day after indulging a little too much, most of the damage is caused by a toxic metabolite, called Acetaldehyde.
+Although we tend to blame alcohol itself for that horrible feeling of weakness and nausea we feel the day after indulging a little too much, most of the damage is actually caused by a toxic metabolite of Alcohol called Acetaldehyde.

 There is some research which suggests that TUDCA is actually capable of protecting liver cells from the detrimental effects of Acetyaldehyde.